-Like any job, being a proofreader requires a set of tools.
+Like any job, proofreading requires a set of tools.
 You must have a reliable computer and internet connection, for example, and there are certain software programs you will need to help you do your job effectively and efficiently.

 There are also a number of books that will be extremely valuable tools for you.
-And while there is no need to purchase all of the books listed below right out of the gate, over time it is good to accumulate a personal library of these books and others you find helpful.
+And while there is no need to immediately purchase all of the ones listed below, over time it is good to accumulate a personal library of them and any other books you find helpful.

-This article will introduce to you a set of proofreading recommended resources—both proofreading-specific and general freelancing books—that are among the best books to consider purchasing to add critical skills and knowledge to your toolset.
+This article will introduce to you a set of proofreading recommended resources—both proofreading-specific and general freelancing books—that are among the best to consider purchasing in order to add critical skills and knowledge to your toolset.

 Proofreading-specific books